ITpC/ITCLib/README.md

 It is a tamplate library and will be kept this way whenever possible.

+The library includes following basic entities: threads, semaphores (mutexes, conditionals and atomics are replaced with those provided by STL), advanced exception handling template.
+The threads and semaphores will not be replaced with STL equivalents because:
+a) threads are not cancelable in STL, which is vital to proper POSIX semaphores handling (POSIX semaphores are the cancelation points)
+b) there are no semaphores provided by STL.
+Any surrogates like those based on conditionals, are of no use.
+POSIX semaphores are simply irreplaceable.

-The library includes following basic entities:threads, mutexes, semaphores, conditionals, advanced exception handling template.
-Some high level templates like Scoket which may be transformed at compile time to ServerSocket or ClientSocket just by typedefs (typedef itc::net::Socket<SRV_TCP_ANY_IF,100> ServerSocket;typedef itc::net::Socket<CLN_TCP_KA_TND> ClientSocket;);
+There are some high level templates like Scoket which may be transformed at compile time to ServerSocket or ClientSocket just by typedefs (typedef itc::net::Socket<SRV_TCP_ANY_IF,100> ServerSocket;typedef itc::net::Socket<CLN_TCP_KA_TND> ClientSocket;);
 There are two high level thread classes: PThread and CancelableThread.
 The first one's purpose is to run within ThreadPool, the second one's is to run standalone threads.
 This library also includes a thread safe log output adapter and simple formatter,